-- Rotate the thumbwheel from left to right to brighten the instrument panel. - Rotate the thumbwheel from right to left to dim the instrument panel.
+• Rotate the thumbwheel from left to right to brighten the instrument panel.

-• Rotate to the left position (past detent) to turn off the interior lamps and to disable the illuminated entry feature.
+- Rotate the thumbwheel from right to left to dim the instrument panel. - Rotate fully to the right (past detent) to turn on interior lamps. - Rotate to the left position (past detent) to turn off the interior lamps and to disable the illuminated entry feature.
 When the control is in the far left position, it acts as a dome lamp defeat/override.